-It’s not too early.
-You may be decade(s) away from becoming an empty nester, however, you can start preparing now to ease your transition for when your children make their inevitable exit.
+It’s not too early to start planning.
+You may be decade(s) away from becoming an empty nester, however, you can start preparing for an empty nest now to ease your transition for when your children make their inevitable exit.
 Donna Korren, publisher of website and blog, Empty Quester™, gives us 5 Must-Dos in your 30’s and 40’s to Prepare for an Empty Nest.

 In what seems like a moment ago, I was a young parent just like you: driving carpools, attending recitals, and cheering at the sidelines for my children.
 I brushed away the dirt on every skinned knee, gently let go of their hands as they walked into kindergarten, helped them weather the drama of middle school and the angst of applying to college.
 And then, they left.
 Yes, just like that, they did what every parent hopes their children will do—they flew the nest.

 I have had an idea for some time that younger parents could really benefit from the wisdom of older parents and I don’t mean your moms or your sisters, although they make great mentors too.
 I mean, parents who have children just a bit older than yours: Parents who can say, “Yes it’s fresh in my mind what it felt like to send my child to sleep away camp and here are three things I did to make the transition successful.”
 Parents who can assure you, “I cried when my child was being bullied and here’s how I handled it at school.”
 Parents who can offer, “I have been in your shoes and it will get easier—try this.”

 How Do You Prepare for an Empty Nest?